-- Identify goods which are considered to be dangerous for transport. - Identify the dangers which are presented by dangerous goods in transport. - Ensure that the correct measures are taken to enable these goods to be transported safely without risk to persons, other cargo, vessels or the environment (both within the port and on the ship).
+- Identify goods which are considered to be dangerous for transport. - Identify the dangers which are presented by dangerous goods in transport. - Ensure that the correct measures are taken to enable these goods to be transported safely without risk to persons, other cargo, vessels or the environment (both within the port and at sea).